 Moderated by Dale Richards, President of Island 20 Ventures, panelists discussed business use cases, how AI and machine learning could be used to augment systems, and barriers to the widespread use of AI and machine learning.

-The panel agreed upon working definitions for machine learning and AI when Mary Jane Ajodah, Vice President of FinTech Strategy & Partnerships and Chief Digital Officer at BNY Mellon, distinguished the terms.
+The panel agreed upon working definitions for machine learning and AI when Mary Jane Ajodah, Vice President of FinTech Strategy & Partnerships in the Chief Digital Office at BNY Mellon, distinguished the terms.
 Ajodah explained to the audience that most machine learning techniques, or training a machine to learn through inference, could generally be taken on by a data science team; while in AI, the machine can learn independently.

 The concepts behind the “Garbage in, Garbage Out” address drove some of the discussion, as panelist Ali van Nes, SVP and Senior Director of Regulatory Solutions at Factset, emphasized the point that without organized data underlying AI, it becomes difficult to implement AI.
 Viktoriia Samatova, Vice President and Head of Research and Product Development at Quantextual Research at State Street, commented that data can be both unstructured and biased, which can impact the quality of the model.
 Nes identified the weak links for firms as data management and plugging into existing systems.